UWrc/uwrc.github.io/docs/hyak101/containers/build.md

 ```bash
 apptainer build git-container.sif container-build.def
 ```
 The build should take 1-2 minutes.
+The completed container will be called `git-container.sif`.
 ```bash
 INFO:    User not listed in /etc/subuid, trying root-mapped namespace
 INFO:    The %post section will be run under fakeroot